Skip to main content

 Although closely related to a true experiment, quasi-experimental research design differs in approach and scope.

-Quasi-experimental research design doesn’t have randomly selected participants.
-Researchers typically divide the groups in this research by pre-existing differences.
+Quasi-experimental research doesn’t randomly assign participants.
+Researchers typically divide the groups by pre-existing differences.

-Quasi-experimental research is more common in educational studies, nursing, or other research projects where it's not ethical or practical to use randomized subject groups.
+Quasi-experimental research is more common in education, nursing, and other fields where randomized subject groups aren’t ethical or practical.

 5 steps for designing an experiment

-Experimental research requires a clearly defined plan to outline the research parameters and expected goals.
+Experimental research requires a clearly defined plan that outlines the research parameters and expected goals.

 Here are five key steps in designing a successful experiment: